openstack/openstack-doc-tools/README.rst

 0.5
 ---

- * Test that resources in wadl files have an xml:id (lp:bug 1275007)
+ * Test that resources in wadl files have an xml:id (lp:bug 1275007).
- * Improve formatting of python command line clients (lp:bug 1274699)
+ * Improve formatting of python command line clients (lp:bug 1274699).
- * Copy all generated books to directory publish-docs in the git top-level (lp:blueprint draft-docs-on-docs-draft)
+ * Copy all generated books to directory publish-docs in the git top-level (lp:blueprint draft-docs-on-docs-draft).
- * Requires now a config file in top-level git directory named doc-test.conf
+ * Requires now a config file in top-level git directory named doc-test.conf.
+ * Allow building of translated manuals, these need to be setup first with "generatedocbook -l LANGUAGE -b BOOK".

 0.4
 ---

- * New option --exceptions-file to pass list of files to ignore completely
+ * New option --exceptions-file to pass list of files to ignore completely.
- * Major improvements for automatic generation of option tables
+ * Major improvements for automatic generation of option tables.
- * New tool openstack-auto-commands to document python command line clients
+ * New tool openstack-auto-commands to document python command line clients.

 0.3
 ---

- * Fixes path for automated translation toolchain to fix lp:bug 1216153
+ * Fixes path for automated translation toolchain to fix lp:bug 1216153.
- * Validates .xsd .xsl and.xjb files in addition to .xml
+ * Validates .xsd .xsl and.xjb files in addition to .xml.
- * Fixes validation of WADL files to validate properly against XML schema
+ * Fixes validation of WADL files to validate properly against XML schema.

 0.2
 ---

- * Enables local copies of RNG schema for validation
+ * Enables local copies of RNG schema for validation.
- * Enables ignoring directories when checking
+ * Enables ignoring directories when checking.

 0.1
 ---

-Initial release
+Initial release.

 Contributing
 ============